laro/Cilia/2 Standard Lib/2 Array.md

 (*arrayPtr)[3] = 0  // Compilation error, due to compile time bounds check
 ```

-But raw pointer access is still `unsafe`:
+And raw pointer access is still `unsafe` as you need to delete the array manually:
 ```
 unsafe {
     Int[3]* arrayPtr = new Int[3]